angular/angular/aio/content/guide/angular-package-format.md

 As of APF v8 we now prefer to run the `.d.ts` bundler tool from [https://api-extractor.com/](https://api-extractor.com/) so that the entire API appears in a single file.

-In prior APF versions, each entry point would have a `src` directory next to the `.d.ts` entry point and this directory contained individual `.d.ts` files matching the structore of the original source code.
+In prior APF versions, each entry point would have a `src` directory next to the `.d.ts` entry point and this directory contained individual `.d.ts` files matching the structure of the original source code.

 While this distribution format is still allowed and supported, it is highly discouraged because it confuses tools like IDEs that then offer incorrect autocompletion, and allows users to depend on deep-import paths which are typically not considered to be public API of a library or a package.

 ## Examples